Eli-Chandler/job-agent/README.md

 ## Further ideas:

 * Ask user if they have skills from the job listing, remember skills the user has selected in the past

+## Remember:

+* Maybe we just return job DTO to users instead of creating it from link and then they can just upload it themselves'
+* This lets them modify details more naturally
+* Resume generation -- instead of uploading resumes we can have a knowledgebase that can be populated from resume